Contact info

 NeXT in 1989.
 We had an incredible team, awesome technology, and a whole lot

 of fun.
-After eight years, NeXT was acquired by Apple and I continued on with
+In 1997, NeXT was acquired by Apple and I continued on with

-the MacOS X team for seven years before I stepped out to raise my kids.
+the MacOS X team; my greatest achievement was part-time possession of the Smart Torch.
+After many wonderful years at Apple, I stepped out in 2003 to raise my kids.

 In a parallel life to my industry career, I went back to grad school in CS at Stanford in